Chapter 41: Reversals – 160 AK, Early Spring

 Pushing the gate aside, Blackhawk kneed his stallion into action.
 It galloped across the short but open space, then skidded to a halt before the castle’s western barbican.
 “Open!” he commanded, yanking back his cloak’s hood to expose his face.
 “Open!
 Or I’ll ensure Duke Gaelib has every man skinned alive!”

-A grizzled sergeant’s eyes went wide, then was in action.
+A grizzled sergeant’s eyes went wide.
 The barbican’s outer portcullis rose as he gave orders to his men.
 “Quickly, quickly!
-Commander Blackhawk’s men must be safely inside before we’ve more unwanted visitors.”
+Commander Blackhawk’s squad must be safely inside before we’ve more unwanted visitors.”

 In the distance, the sound of galloping horses could be heard approaching.